20kdc/funcWebWiki/INSTALL_GUIDE.md

 _Before we begin,_ if you don't already know some of the potential oddities with APE `.com` files, please see [Cosmopolitan libc documentation](https://justine.lol/cosmopolitan/).

+In addition, Windows antiviruses appear to hate Redbean.
+We don't have a solution for this one, have fun with that.

 Assuming you have this covered (i.e. you can run `funcWebWiki.com`), continue.

 The funcWebWiki you have downloaded comes as a file and a directory: